 - Please let us know if you are or have been involved in litigation relating to the data practices issue.
 The Commissioner will not accept an opinion request on an issue that is currently in court or has been the subject of a judge's order or decision.

 - The Commissioner does not accept anonymous opinion requests.
 (If your request is accepted and the data at issue reveal private data about you, the opinion can refer to you using a pseudonym.)

-Upon receiving your request, the Commissioner will evaluate it:
+Upon receiving your request, the Commissioner will evaluate it

 - The Commissioner’s authority to issue advisory opinions is permissive.
 This means the Commissioner has the right to refuse your opinion request.
-If the Commissioner rejects your opinion request, we will mail you a letter within five business days.
+If the Commissioner rejects your opinion request, we will send you a letter within five business days.